dalenewman/Transformalize/docs/architecture.md

 This document describes the high-level architecture of Transformalize.

+For a possible future extension, see the [asynchronous ETL streaming proposal](async-streaming-proposal.md), which discusses reducing async input buffering and adding optional streaming contracts.

 ## Overview

 Transformalize processes data through a pipeline that reads from input connections, applies transforms, and writes to a connection based on the provider's implementation.
 The pipeline is driven entirely by a configuration file (an *arrangement*) written in XML, JSON, or YAML.